Case Study: iApply Loan Application Flow

 When you factor in that the application itself is complicated (requires documentation etc) and may take several days or weeks to be ready to submit, and then add on the lead time from advertising conversion, you’re looking at 9 months or more from advertising spend to generate $1 in revenue.
 This slows the velocity of the entire business and makes it hard to replenish lost/retired loans.
 Even without any improvement to growth, simply speeding up processing time of new loans pretty obviously had a value in the millions.
 (For the purpose of this project I calculated a year-1 payback figure, which I won’t share as it’s commercially sensitive, but what this showed is the ROI with very conservative assumptions was enormous, conceivably easily a 20-50x return on spend simply by reducing processing time, and much more if it increased loan submissions).

 I also did a sanity check of the credit process and found it was robust.
 Around xx% of loans would be rejected for credit reasons which was around the standard for the bank, and notes on the rejected applications I reviewed showed they were clearly not creditworthy.
+Funny story: I had to jump through several hoops including seeking explicit permission from the Head of NSW to review the case notes, and I think this was positively received as it was literally the first time in history anyone had ever asked.
 I was checking that loans weren’t being rejected for being incomplete, but the credit and operations teams were both really good & had a solid working relationship where they would move a loan back into operations to rectify any outstanding questions with the customer rather than risk rejecting the loan and force the customer to reapply.

 The vision: